Artificial Intelligence

 Data Integration and Fusion

-Gene therapy research often involves multiple types of data, including genomic, clinical, imaging, and more.
+Gene therapy research often involves multiple data types, including genomic, clinical, imaging, and more.
 Integrating and fusing heterogeneous data sources to create a comprehensive dataset can be complex.
 Developing effective techniques to combine and leverage different data modalities is essential for building accurate and holistic deep learning models.

 Addressing these challenges requires collaboration between genomics, bioinformatics, and AI experts, along with advancements in data sharing frameworks, privacy-preserving techniques, and interpretability methods.
 Overcoming these obstacles will enable the development of robust deep learning models that can accelerate advances in gene therapies.